-This District will teach about drugs and alcohol in an age appropriate developmentally based education and prevention program in every grade in accordance with law.
+This District will teach about drugs and alcohol in an age appropriate developmentally based education and prevention program.
 This program will include information about drug and alcohol counseling and rehabilitation programs available to the students.

 In addition, the District will conduct staff orientation and training on drug and alcohol prevention, including a periodic overview of this policy and its procedures for implementation.
-The District will also provide parent and community education on the topic of drug and alcohol prevention.